tomaszmichalak/experience-manager-learn.en/help/getting-started-wknd-tutorial-develop/unit-testing.md

 # Unit Testing {#unit-testing}

-This tutorial covers the implementation of a Unit Test that validates the behavior of the Byline component's Sling Model, created in the [Creating a custom AEM Component](./custom-component.md) tutorial.
+This tutorial covers the implementation of a Unit Test that validates the behavior of the Byline component's Sling Model, created in the [Custom Component](./custom-component.md) tutorial.

 ## Prerequisites {#prerequisites}